voelzmo/codex/part1/aws.md

 Note: try not to confuse the `jumpbox` script with the jumpbox _BOSH release_.
 The latter provisions the jumpbox machine as part of the deployment, provides requisite packages, and creates user accounts.
 The former is really only useful for setting up / updating the bastion host.

-## Deploying Proto-BOSH and a Vault
+## A Land Before Time

 So you've tamed the IaaS and outfitted your bastion host with the necessary tools to deploy stuff.
 First up, we have to deploy a BOSH director, which we will call proto-BOSH.

 Proto-BOSH is a little different from all of the other BOSH directors we're going to deploy.
 For starters, it gets deployed via `bosh-init`, whereas our environment-specific BOSH directors are going to be deployed via the proto-BOSH (and the `bosh` CLI).
 It is also the only deployment that gets deployed without the benefit of a pre-existing Vault in which to store secret credentials (but, as you'll see, we're going to cheat a bit on that front).

 ### Proto-Vault

 BOSH has secrets.
 Lots of them.
 Components like NATS and the database rely on secure passwords for inter-component interaction.
 Ideally, we'd have a spinning Vault for storing our credentials, so that we don't have them on-disk or in a git repository somewhere.

 However, we are starting from almost nothing, so we don't have the luxury of using a BOSH-deployed Vault.
 What we can do, however, is spin a single-threaded Vault server instance _on the bastion host_, and then migrate the credentials to the real Vault later.

 The `jumpbox` script that we ran as part of setting up the bastion host installs the `vault` command-line utility, which includes not only the client for interacting with Vault, but also the Vault server daemon itself.

 ```
 $ vault server -dev